AMD Ryzen 7 8700G vs Intel Core i5-12600K

 Frequently Asked Questions

-AMD Ryzen 7 8700G excels if you value best-in-class integrated graphics (radeon 780m) capable of 1080p gaming.
-Intel Core i5-12600K is better if you prioritize excellent price-to-performance ratio for gaming and multitasking.
-Pick based on your budget and daily use.
+AMD Ryzen 7 8700G is the better choice if you prioritize best-in-class integrated graphics (radeon 780m) capable of 1080p gaming.
+Intel Core i5-12600K wins if you value excellent price-to-performance ratio for gaming and multitasking.
+Both are rated highly (4.6★ vs 4.7★), so consider your specific needs and budget.

 Affiliate disclosure